Iglu, Kensington

 Traffic control measures are currently in place along Day Avenue and the NIDA Laneway to safely manage increased vehicle movements associated with the delivery of material, plant and equipment, as well as the ongoing removal of bulk material.

-With the commencement of sheet piling, neighbouring properties may experience increased noise and vibration.
-Both noise and vibration levels will be monitored for the full duration of the sheet piling activities.
+With sheet piling, neighbouring properties will experience increased noise and vibration during this work.
+Both noise and vibration levels are being monitored for the full duration of the disruptive works.